England Football Online

 Timeline

-Birth 19 July 1881 at Glenavon House, Sea Mills, Clifton, Bristol, Gloucestershire [registered as Stanley Shute, in Barton Regis, September 1881].
+Birth Tuesday, 19 July 1881 at Glenavon House, Sea Mills, Clifton, Bristol, Gloucestershire

-According to the 1881 census, Constance M. was pregnant with her first child, that would become Stanley Shute (Shute is her maiden name).
-She is married to a welshman, Charles A., who is working in the colonial office.
-They were living at 107 Victoria Street in Westminster, London, with a single servant.
+According to the 1881 census, Constance Maria (née Shute) is pregnant with her first child, that will become Stanley Shute.
+She is married to a welshman, Charles Alexander, who is working in the colonial office.
+They are living at 107 Victoria Street in Westminster, London, with a single servant.

 According to the 1891 census, Stanley is the oldest of three children to Charles A. and Constance M..
 His father is in the civil service of colonial office in the higher division.
 They have three servants and live at The Hermitage, The Avenue in Cuddington, Epsom.